 The Result

-This project trained just under 35 residents across Gjoa Haven, Cambridge Bay, Taloyoak, Kugluktuk, Kinngait and Iqualuit in equipment operations and mapping of safe ice paths.
+In 2023, DIGITAL’s co-investment supported the training of just under 35 residents across Gjoa Haven, Cambridge Bay, Taloyoak, Kugluktuk, Kinngait and Iqualuit in equipment operations and mapping of safe ice paths.
 The project provided a unique, community-based approach to employment readiness, digital skilling and geomatics training so that residents don’t have to leave their communities for training.
 Participants benefited both from SmartICE training and their community knowledge holders to enable more informed ice travel through the combination of both technology and traditional and local knowledge.